 It takes a lot of dedicated individuals to put on an exceptional competition.
 We are always looking for interested volunteers who can help make these events the best they can possibly be.
 In particular, volunteers can help with:

 If you would like to volunteer for this event, please contact James Pesce.
 Volunteers get the best seats in the house!
 Thanks in advance!

 The Burn Bouldering Series consists of four bouldering competitions – the Midnight Burn, the Heart Burn, the Winter Burn, and the Final Burn.
 Each event will follow the same format as the Burn’s always have, and awards will be based for each event on performance in that event.

 All four competitions are open events for all categories.
 Competitors in each event will not only vie to win each comp (and the awards that entails), but also to win the Overall Burn Series, which will be selected in each category based on each competitor’s combined performance throughout the entire series!
 For more details please download our Burn Series Rules & Guidelines.

-To be eligible for an Overall Burn Series title and awards, a competitor must compete in at least two Burn Series events.
+To be eligible for an Overall Burn Series title and awards, a competitor must compete in the Final Burn and at least two other Burn Series events.